Introduction to Talent-based Strengths in a Learning Environment

 - Use strengths-based approach to increase engagement and wellbeing in the classroom and staffroom

-This interactive seminar focuses specifically on the use of talent based strengths in a teaching and learning environment.
-Teachers are introduced to strengths principles and develop awareness of why a positive approach in the classroom engages students and improves learning outcomes.
-Working collaboratively, teachers learn how to identify talents in themselves, colleagues and students.
-They will also recognise how teaching from their own strengths can be more effective than struggling to replicate someone who has different talents.
-This is an outcome focused seminar that seeks to boosts moral and lower stress.
+This outcome focused seminar seeks to boosts moral and lower stress.
+Teachers are introduced to strengths principles and hear factual examples of where a positive approach in the classroom engaged students and improved learning outcomes.
+Teachers will be encouraged to identify talents in themselves, colleagues and students and invited to see how teaching from their own strengths could be more effective than struggling to replicate someone with different talents.

 Completing Introduction to using Talent-based Strengths in a Learning Environment will contribute to ONE HOUR of NESA registered PD addressing 6.2.2 from the Australian Professional Standards for Teachers toward maintaining Proficient Teacher Accreditation in NSW.